Henry Stapylton

 In 1648, Stapylton was elected Member of Parliament for Boroughbridge in the Long Parliament but was excluded by the end of the year under Pride's Purge.

 In 1660, Stapylton was elected MP for Boroughbridge in the Convention Parliament.
 In 1660 he was created baronet of Myton.
+In 1663 he was commissioned as Colonel of the Richmondshire Regiment, North Riding Militia.

 Stapylton married Elizabeth Darcy, daughter of Conyers Darcy, 1st Earl of Holderness.
 His son Bryan succeeded him in the baronetcy.